error404as/11ty-template/tutorial.md

 I hope you’ve found this whirlwind tutorial helpful for getting started with Eleventy and common developer tooling.
 I sure wish I had this guide a while ago!

+And if you’d like to see the code in one place, I have it hosted as an Eleventy starter kit called [Elf](https://github.com/stowball/elf).